 DIET AND SUPPLEMENTS

 Topical retinoids are an important pillar in the treatment of acne vulgaris.
-These treatments have a number of benefits, which range from helping to unclog the pores, all the way to helping to maintain younger, healthier skin cells at the top surface of the skin.
+These topical acne treatments we use for our Bay Area clients have a number of benefits, which range from helping to unclog the pores, all the way to helping to maintain younger, healthier skin cells at the top surface of the skin.
 Topical retinoids have anti-inflammatory properties and prevent the over-proliferation of acne.
 These products are notorious for causing irritation in the form of redness and peeling, but given time and careful application, most patients can avoid this.
 Even though the directions on the label may say to apply the medication every evening, in the very beginning, you should consider applying it only 2-3 nights/week for the first few weeks.
 By being careful for the first few weeks, you’re allowing your skin time to get used to the medication and generally the irritation will be minimal.
 After the first week or two, you can gradually add extra days of use per week, until eventually your skin can tolerate daily application.
 While we use these sometimes as single agents, they are best used in combination with benzoyl peroxide and clindamycin.

 BENZOYL PEROXIDE (BPO)

 BPO acts as an anti-inflammatory and unclogging agent that reduces the appearance of pores by decreasing pimples, inflammation, and redness caused by infected bumps under the skin.
 This impressive product is a high oxidizing agent that helps open up pores, directly targeting acne without involving the use of an antibiotic.
 It also has a drying effect which helps decrease excess sebum (also known as oil) on the skin that can ultimately decrease shine.
 While also having exfoliant properties, BPO improves the appearance of one’s skin texture.
 To prevent dryness and/or redness, it is recommended to start out with a lower percentage of BPO, and then increase the strength gradually over time when tolerated.
-It is also available by prescription in more concentrated forms and sometimes combined with other treatments.
+It is also available by prescription in more concentrated forms and sometimes combined with other acne treatments.

 Azelaic acid is a naturally occurring acid, a multi-benefit ingredient that has antimicrobial, anti-inflammatory, and antioxidant effects.
 Considered safe for all skin types, it is used as a topical treatment for a variety of treatments such as reducing pigmentation, reducing bacterial follicle growth, reducing inflammation, and treating pimples and pustules of mild to moderate acne and/or rosacea.
 It helps the skin to renew itself quickly, therefore, able to reduce pimple and blackhead formation.
 By reducing inflammation, decreasing brown patches and dark spots, and evening your skin tone, it can make your skin appear more youthful and overall healthier.
 It is safe to use during pregnancy and lactation.
 One month of using azelaic acid cream can show some improvement, while continuous use over 6 months can gradually show maximum results.
-Though it is available in prescription and over-the-counter gels/creams, speak to Dr. Browne for her recommendations of specific doses that fit accordingly to your case of symptoms.
+Though it is available in prescription and over-the-counter gels/creams, speak to Dr. Browne in the Bay Area for her acne treatment recommendations of specific doses that fit accordingly to your case of symptoms.